 What is customer acquisition?

 Customer acquisition is important for businesses of any age and size.
-It allows your business to 1) make money to meet costs, pay employees, and reinvest in growth, and 2) show evidence of traction for outside parties such as investors, partners, and influencers.
+It allows your business to:

 Being able to systematically attract and convert new customers keeps companies healthy and growing — and investors happy.

-At this point you may be asking, “What’s the difference between lead generation and customer acquisition?”
-Well, let’s break it down.
+At this point, you may be asking, “What’s the difference between lead generation and customer acquisition?”

-As consumers move through the funnel (as part of their journey as a buyer), they:
+As consumers move through the funnel to become buyers, they:

-- Add your product or service to their consideration pool, and
+- Add your product or service to their consideration pool

-- Make a decision to become a paying customer of your business.
+- Decide to become a paying customer of your business

 Here’s another way to visualize it, in a less funnel-like fashion: